hrocco25/CCAH/README.md

 Your file must include:

-*Styles in a single style tag.
+-Styles in a single style tag.
 You must also reference an external stylesheet (it does not need to be a real stylesheet, just reference one with a relative path).
-*An external reference to a JavaScript file, either to a CDN or local file with a relative path.
+-An external reference to a JavaScript file, either to a CDN or local file with a relative path.
-*One table with a single row and two table cells.
+-One table with a single row and two table cells.
 Make the table 600px wide, centered, and 200px from the top of the screen.
 Achieve this however you like.
 *In the first cell, include a block of lorem ipsum text.
 Use inline styling to modify some or part of it.
 *Also in the first cell, include a placeholder image.
 *In the second cell, create a form with one text input that makes a "GET" request to your file.